 Finally, you need to bear in mind that forgiveness and trust are two different things.
 You can forgive your husband for his past waywardness, but this doesn't mean that you should give him carte blanche for the future, nor should you necessarily take his word for it when he insists that he'll never go down that road again.
 Through his actions he has forfeited a degree of his freedom and respectability.
 Real healing and reconciliation between the two of you can't occur unless he's ready to be held accountable.
 Trust can be restored if accountability is maintained over a long period of time, but not otherwise.
 That's just the way it is.

 We should add that physical and sexual repercussions may be the least important aspects of an affair's aftermath.
 The emotional and psychological sides of the problem are often of far greater consequence and can be more difficult to resolve.
 If you're serious about rebuilding trust and putting your marriage back on a firm footing, don't stop short with medical testing for STDs.
 We highly recommend that you and your husband move beyond this first and most basic step by initiating a rigorous course of therapy with a trained and qualified Christian counselor.
 Meeting with a good counselor is really a necessary step to help uncover any unresolved issues in your relationship and get to the bottom of whatever it was that led to the affair in the first place.

-Focus on the Family's Counseling Department can provide you with referrals to therapists who fit this description.
+Call us for a free consultation.
+Focus on the Family's Counseling department can provide you with referrals to therapists who fit this description.
 Our staff counselors would also be more than happy to discuss your situation with you over the phone.
-You can reach them for a free consultation at this number.